chpladmin/chpl-api/PENDING_PENDING_RELEASE_NOTES.md

 _Date TBD_

 ### Major Change
-* When retrieving Pending Surveillances, the listing details will not longer be populated
+* When retrieving Pending Surveillances, the listing details will no longer be populated

 ### New Features
 * Added scheduled job to send warning to users who have not used thier API key in the last X days